 What is Tokyo Tower’s Top Deck?

-The columns and ceilings of the deck are covered in mirrors and the windows afford a 360-degree panoramic view of Tokyo.
-Before you go up to the Top Deck you receive a voice guidance tablet before proceeding to its dedicated entrance.
+The columns and ceilings of the deck are covered in mirrors, and the windows afford a 360-degree panoramic view of Tokyo.
+Before you go up to the Top Deck, you receive a voice guidance tablet before proceeding to its dedicated entrance.
 In addition to displays showing how Tokyo looked at the time Tokyo Tower was constructed, there are also a drink service and professional photograph service making this a tour you really should take.
-After arriving at the Top Deck you can move about freely and enjoy the view to your heart’s content..
+After arriving at the Top Deck, you can move about freely and enjoy the view to your heart’s content.

 1) Advance reservations make check-in a breeze

 Top Deck tours run at 15-minute intervals between 9:00 AM and 10:15 PM.
 Tours are limited to 11 people each.
-It is possible to participate without an advance reservation if there is space available, but we recommend making a reservation in advance to be safe.
+It is possible to participate without a reservation if there is space available, but we recommend making a reservation in advance to be safe.
 You can make reservations on the Tokyo Tower website (English, classical Chinese, simplified Chinese, and Korean) and tickets will be issued to your smartphone or tablet in QR code, so you do not need to go through the trouble of getting a ticket when you arrive but can instead proceed directly to the Top Deck lane.
-However, if you are not in the Top Deck lane at the appointed time, your ticket will automatically be cancelled, so please take care not to miss your appointed time.
+However, if you are not in the Top Deck lane at the appointed time, your ticket will automatically be canceled, so please take care not to miss your selected time.
 Reservations can be made up to 60 days in advance.

 2) From the Top Deck lane to the secret small room

 The Top Deck lane is to the right of the entrance and leads to the special entrance for the Top Deck Tour.
 Show the QR code that you had downloaded on your device ahead of time and pick up a voice guidance tablet.
-It provides explanations in 13 languages including English, Chinese, and Korean.
+It provides explanations in 13 languages, including English, Chinese, and Korean.

 The first elevator takes you up the Main Deck at the 150-meter level.
-While you can of course get a view of Tokyo from here, first proceed on to the Top Deck gate.
+While you can, of course, get a view of Tokyo from here, first proceed on to the Top Deck gate.
 The area beyond the gate is restricted to participants of the Top Deck Tour.
-Please note that you will need to again show the QR code here, too.
+Please note that you will need to show the QR code again here, too.

 Move on to the Secret Library.
 To find out what lies behind that door you will definitely need to participate in the tour.

-From the Secret Library you will move further on to the floor platform where you change to the elevator that will take you to the Top Deck.
-On the platform you will be greeted by Tokyo Tower’s own original “Tokyo Tower Fragrance” and here also there is a professional cameraman available to take commemorative photos and complimentary drinks are also served.
+From the Secret Library, you will move further on to the floor platform where you change to the elevator that will take you to the Top Deck.
+On the platform, you will be greeted by Tokyo Tower’s own original “Tokyo Tower Fragrance,” and here also there is a professional cameraman available to take commemorative photos, and complimentary drinks are also served.
 If you have a commemorative photo taken, it will be waiting for you at the exit when you leave.
 The postcard size photo card (black and white) is free.
-For 1,500 yen you can also get a 2L size (color) photo mounted in an original panel.
+For 1,500 yen, you can also get a 2L size (color) photo mounted in an original panel.
 Also, you are free to keep the cup in which the complimentary drink was served as a souvenir.

 3) Reaching the Top Deck